Global Delta App

 We study how tides, waves, and sea level shape coastal environments.
-We apply our research to investigate coastal change and coastal hazards such as flooding, subsidence, and erosion.
+We focus on the past and future of barrier islands and river deltas, and apply our research to investigate coastal hazards and adaptation.

 Jaap Nienhuis is originally from the Netherlands, where he obtained his BSc and MSc degree in Civil Engineering.
 After completing his engineering degrees Jaap moved to the US and obtained his PhD degree from MIT and WHOI working on coastal sediment transport.
 Following postdoctoral research on the Mississippi River Delta at Tulane University in New Orleans, Jaap Nienhuis started a faculty position at Utrecht University in 2019.